 Use this craft activity to get students hands-on with all the different living things that inhabit the coral reef.

-Learn more about the coral polyp, the tiny creature that has created structures as large as the Great Barrier Reef, stretching over 2,300km along the …
+Learn more about the coral polyp, a tiny creature that created the Great Barrier Reef, stretching over 2,300km along the eastern coast of Australia.

 Debate how to group the range of life on the reef, before using formal classification groups and keys.